geiser/openshift-moodle/README.md

 Create a php-5.4 application (you can call your application whatever you want)

-	rhc app-create your_app_name php-5.4 postgresql-9.2 cron --namespace your_namespace --from-code=https://github.com/HaakonME/openshift-moodle-example.git -l your@email.address -p your_account_password
+	rhc app-create your_app_name php-5.4 mysql-5.5 --from-code=https://github.com/geiser/openshift-moodle.git -l your@email.address -p your_account_password

 That's it, you can now checkout your application at:

 	http://your_app_name-$your_namespace.rhcloud.com

-You'll be prompted to set an admin password and name your Moodle site the first time you visit this page.

 Notes
 =====
+The default branch use is stoa29 (Moodle Stoa).
+You can change the branch in the
+file: GIT_ROOT/.openshift/action_hooks/deploy

 GIT_ROOT/.openshift/action_hooks/deploy:
     This script is executed with every 'git push'.
 Feel free to modify this script